 Once you become a regular full-time employee you will have options to join the pension plans according to your employer agreement.
 Your status will change from non full-time to full-time.
 There is no difference in pension contribution levels for non-regular full-time vs. regular full-time members, and the investment options remain the same.

 Contributions will stop when employment terminates.
-This is followed by a 6 month waiting period.
+This is followed by a six-month waiting period.
 Your account remains invested at your direction during this time.
 Many non-regular full-time members have sessional employment whereby a short period of time may pass between contracts.
-The waiting period allows you to immediately resume pension contributions if you regain employment within 6 months.
-You won’t have to wait 2 years again.
+The waiting period allows you to immediately resume pension contributions if you regain employment within six months.
+You won’t have to wait two years again.

-No, once you join you will remain a member for the duration of your paid employment plus 6 months with no contributions.
+No, once you join you will remain a member for the duration of your paid employment plus six months with no contributions.
 Regular contributions from you and Western will be made so long as you have qualifying employment income from Western.
-If you have elected to make additional Voluntary contributions, these may be changed or stopped any month.
+If you have elected to make additional Voluntary contributions, these may be changed or stopped at any time.

-Human Resources will send an information package to your home address if you have qualified to join the plan.
+If you become eligible to join the plan, you will be contacted and provided information.
 It is not necessary for you to determine this information.
 If however, you believe you are eligible, please email email@example.com and we will investigate.

 Please submit the application and we will access whether you are still eligible to join the plan.

 Just follow the instructions on the offer you received.